“We Chose You.”

 (Photo Credit: This is Lauren and Tony Dungy and was sent by their publishing company for use with the article.)

 It was such a pleasure to talk about adoption and life with Lauren Dungy.
-Lauren, an education specialist, speaker, and author, is also the wife to former NFL coach, Tony Dungy and is, above all, a mother.
+Lauren, an education specialist, speaker, and author, is also the wife of former NFL coach, Tony Dungy and is, above all, a mother.

 I wanted to learn and share more about this remarkable woman and her amazing family after reading We Chose You: A Book About Adoption, Family, and Forever Love, which she co-authored with her husband, Tony.

 We Chose You: The Making of an Amazing and Crucial Kids Book

 All parents through adoption (and frankly, all parents in general) are faced with questions from their children that are sometimes difficult to answer.
 Personally, I love to have books on hand to reference should an issue arise because of my daughter’s age, but we also read books like the Dungys’ We Chose You regularly with my daughter so that maybe, she’ll be equipped to navigate situations and answer questions on her own.

 One of the things that I’ve found when talking to adoptive parents is that it can always be difficult when schools ask children to share more about their families for school projects, like by creating a family tree, etc. The Dungy’s address this in such a truly meaningful way that I appreciate and that engages my 4-year-old daughter and reflects her own story.

 This was a project that Lauren and her husband were prompted to write based on their own experiences as she and her husband have adopted eight children to date.
 Currently, they have children ages 4-19 in their home.
 In fact, they adopted a child this past summer!